notakitty/thub/docs/belgium.md

 * The [Cost of living](https://www.numbeo.com/cost-of-living/country_result.jsp?country=Belgium) according to numbeo.
 * The housing Price Index in Quarter 3 of the financial year 2023 was 137.92 [Source](https://statbel.fgov.be/en/figures)

-Belgium is one of the highest-taxed countries in the world.
+Belgium is one of the countries with the highest taxes in the world.
 You will pay your income taxes once a year following your tax assessment so you will need to make sure you put wages aside each month in preparation to pay your tax.
 There is also a ground tax for your house and various other taxes that always seem to appear from nowhere.

 ✏️ TIP: A quick way to fit in with Belgian people is to complain about how much taxes you have to pay!